 - Complications associated with TMJ disorder: TMJ disorder is a condition that causes pain on the jaws and the surrounding area due to temporomandibular joint problems.
 A growing wisdom tooth can add more pressure to the jaws and make TMJ worse.

 - Sinus complication: The upper wisdom teeth are close to our sinuses.
-In some cases, a growing wisdom tooth puts a lot of pressure on the sinus that triggers sinus headaches and infections.
+In some cases, a growing wisdom tooth puts a lot of pressure on the sinus, which triggers sinus headaches and infections.

 Let Meramec Family Dentistry help you decide if you can keep your wisdom teeth